Student Temporary Pool

 SFU's Student Temporary Pool provides employment opportunities for qualified SFU students registered in credit courses in the semester of employment.
 SFU students are given priority in hiring for temporary part-time clerical, secretarial and technical positions in the Canadian Union of Public Employees (CUPE), Local 3338 employee group throughout the University.
 Part-time means less than 35 hours per week, but students in the pool are typically available for a minimum of three, 3 hour shifts per week.
 All assignments from the student temporary pool have a duration of 3 months or less.

 Note: Temporary positions which are over 3 months in duration are posted for a minimum of five working days at Job Postings and are filled through competition.
 Each posting contains information on how to apply for the positions.
-New postings are placed on the website on Tuesdays and Thursdays.
 Registered, qualified students also receive priority in hiring for posted temporary part-time positions.

 Students working through the Student Temporary Pool play a significant role in fulfilling the temporary staffing needs at the University's three campuses - Burnaby, Vancouver, and Surrey.
 These needs arise due to peak periods of demand, work overload, vacation, sickness, staff vacancy, or special projects.
 Some of the work assignments can be planned well in advance of the work start date, but many of the assignments are a response to an urgent need and require students to be available on short notice.